 Only the owner of a file (or the super-user) is allowed to change the owner.
-Unless it is done by the super-user or the real user ID of the new owner, the set-user-ID permission bit is turned off as the owner of a file is changed.
+Unless it is done by the super-user, the set-user-ID permission bit is turned off as the owner of a file is changed.